Newsletter Newsletters Events Events Podcasts Videos Africanews

 ADVERTISEMENT

-On top of her current portfolio as deputy Prime Minister in charge of Kyiv’s accession to the European Union and NATO, Olha Stefanishyna has now become Ukraine’s new justice minister.
+In addition to her current portfolio as deputy prime minister in charge of Kyiv’s accession to the European Union and NATO, Olha Stefanishyna has now become Ukraine’s new justice minister.

 Speaking to Euronews, she explained how these roles combine in the pursuit of Ukraine’s membership aspirations towards the European Union.